 Having the product team involved throughout the business allows for product-led businesses to create a seamless customer experience across every department.
 What makes a product-led business unique is that all teams leverage the product to hit their goals.

 - A product-led marketing team asks, “How can we use our product as the #1 lead magnet?”

 - A product-led sales team asks, “How can we use the product to qualify our prospects for us?”
-That way, we have conversations with people that already understand our value.
+That way, we have conversations with people who already understand our value.

 - The product-led customer success team asks, “How can we create a product that helps customers become successful without our help?”

-- While the product-led engineering team asks, “How can we create a product with a quick time-to-value?”
+- The product-led engineering team asks, “How can we create a product with a quick time-to-value?”

 The Two Main Benefits of Product-Led Growth